 A real gem of a solid-state amp by Marshall.
 I mean, when my guitar slinger friend Neil came over and saw that I fix amps (I was rebuilding my Fender Blues Deluxe ’57 reissue at the time) he exclaimed, “Geez, I have this early-eighties Marshall amp that I love but it’s not playable anymore, so I had to go out buy a Traynor.
 But do you think you can attempt to repair the Marshall?”
+It turns out this amp was a Marshall 75 Reverb.
+All solid-state.

 So I end up with this small Marshall amp in the trunk of my car eager to get home as quickly as possible and already planning the first things to check on it.”
 I already had imagined it disassembled on old newspapers on my dining room table and I wasn’t even halfway home.